(No ratings)

 Living with hemophilia can be challenging, but simple things may help prevent excessive bleeding.
 For example, choosing activities like walking or swimming over contact sports can prevent injuries and strengthen muscles while protecting the joints.
 Chances for bleeding may also be reduced by making sure that children wear helmets and elbow pads during activities like bicycle rides.

 Dr. James Huang, MD graduated from Baylor College of Medicine in 1991.
 He completed residency at Johns Hopkins University Affiliated Hospitals.
-He is certified by the American Board of Pediatrics - Pediatric Hematology-Oncology and has a state license in California.
+He is certified by the Board Certifications Pediatric Hematology-Oncology, American Board of Pediatrics and has a state license in California.

 Medical School: Baylor College of Medicine (1991)